dreadsword/SwiftUI/README.md

 # SwiftUI
-SwiftUI experimenting

-Working on remaking the FrogRadio UI in SwiftUI.
+Working on remaking the [FrogRadio](https://frogradio.net) UI in SwiftUI.